ircam-ismm/como-elements/README.md

 ## Install

-run
-`npm install`

-`npm run dev'  (transpiling and running checking for changes)
+run `npm install` then `npm run dev`  (transpiling and running checking for changes)

-Alternatively you can first transpile
-`npm run build`
-and
-`'npm run start` (faster if the code has been changed)
+Alternatively you can first transpile once `npm run build` and then 'npm run start` (faster if the code hasn't been changed)

-If changes occurs in the node modules:
-`rm -rf node_modules` and then `npm install`
+If changes occurs in the node modules: `rm -rf node_modules` and then `npm install`

 ## Projects and Sessions

-### You can create different `projects` with different audio files and scripts.
-They are all strored in the folder `projects`.
+### You can create different `projects` with different audio files and scripts, strored in the folder `/projects`).
-Each projects can have different `sessions` with specfic gestures and a selection of the audio files
+Each projects can have different `sessions` with specfic gestures and a selection of the audio files.

+The project `default` is here to facilitate initial testing of the application.
+We strongly advise to duplicate it and start you own project.

+The project loaded by the application is set in `/config/project-default.json`

+**Basic project structure**:

 - project_A
   - session_A1